MattHuss91/phandalin-timeline/README.md

 - Make information easily accessible for players
 - Enable secure collaboration between DMs and players

+---

 © 2025 Matthew Husselbury.
 All rights reserved.

-This project is for personal use only.
-Please do not copy, fork, or redistribute this code.
+**This repository is publicly visible but is not open source.**

+You may view and learn from this code for personal use only.
+**Reproduction, modification, distribution, or commercial use is strictly prohibited** without the express written permission of the author.